onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 - **Designed especially for security and ease of use**.
 You don’t need to be a cryptography expert to use the Onqlave Encryption Engine (OE2).
 The implementations include helper methods that are designed to work with your existing applications.
 After you create and configure the required components, the SDKs transparently encrypts and signs your data before you store them in your storage, and verifies and decrypts them when you retrieve them.

 - **Designed to be infrastructure and cloud agnostic**.
-Weh you use the Onqlave Encryption Engine (OE2), you are not bound to a specific cloud provider or specific implementation by a cloud provider as it is delivered as a service (think of it as any other `software as a service` you use). you can integrate it with any application, whether in cloud or on-premise, developed in any technology of your choice.
+When you use the Onqlave Encryption Engine (OE2), you are not bound to a specific cloud provider or specific implementation by a cloud provider as it is delivered as a service (think of it as any other `software as a service` you use). you can integrate it with any application, whether in cloud or on-premise, developed in any technology of your choice.
 We are building SDKs for majority of mainstream programming languages.

 - **Includes secure encryption and signing**.
 The Onqlave Encryption Engine (OE2) includes secure implementations that encrypt your data using a unique data encryption key, and then sign data to protect it against unauthorised changes.